SockingPanda/obsidian-chat-view-plus/README.md

 3. **Annotation Types**:
    - Timestamped notes: `[time] note content` - Centered notes with timestamps
    - Regular annotations: Text entered directly, automatically centered

+### Advanced Features

+1. **Multiple Chat Blocks**:
+   - You can have multiple chat conversations in a single file
+   - Switch between different chat blocks using the dropdown in the UI
+   - Create new chat blocks with the "+" button

+2. **File Binding Options**:
+   - Bind to Daily Notes: Automatically use your daily note for chat content
+   - Bind to Active File: Follow whatever file you're currently editing
+   - Bind to Specific File: Set a dedicated file for your chat content

 ## Acknowledgements